ritazh/AzureSearchBot/CSharp/sample-Telemetry/Readme.md

 # Telemetry Bot Sample (C#)

-Sample that shows how to use Application Insights to log custom telemetry on a but.
+Sample that shows how to use Application Insights to log custom telemetry on a bot.
 The sample logs custom events to app insights than can then be queried from PowerBI or other reporting tools to create custom dashboards.

 ### Prerequisites